Written by: Brach Eichler Injury Lawyers

 Why Choose Brach Eichler Injury Lawyers To Handle My Construction Accident Case?

-Brach Eichler Injury Lawyers has been recognized as a best law firm in New Jersey with a tier-1 ranking for personal injury litigation.
-Brach Eichler Injury Lawyers combines experience and expertise, along with attention to detail, to deliver quality results, while excelling at client care during an exceptionally trying time in your life.
+Brach Eichler Injury Lawyers has been recognized as the best law firm in New Jersey with a tier-1 ranking for personal injury litigation.
+Brach Eichler Injury Lawyers combines experience, expertise, and attention to detail to deliver quality results while excelling at client care during an exceptionally trying time in your life.

-Our record of success includes a $340,000 settlement for a fall down accident at a construction site in Bergen County and a $150,000 settlement for a construction fall in Bergen County.
+Our record of success includes a $340,000 settlement for a fall-down accident at a construction site in Bergen County and a $150,000 settlement for a construction fall in Bergen County.
+Our firm has a successful track record in obtaining significant claims for clients who have suffered a construction site injury.

-With decades of experience, we are passionate about delivering results in construction accident cases, so our clients recover fully for their losses, including their pain and suffering.
-But we also what to give employers an incentive to follow federal and state regulations, so the industry is made safer for all involved.
+With decades of experience, we are passionate about delivering results in construction accident cases so that our clients recover fully from their losses, including their pain and suffering.
+But we also want to incentivize employers to follow federal and state regulations to ensure the industry is safer for everyone involved.

-Common accident scenarios that injury NJ construction workers
+Common accident scenarios that injure NJ construction workers

 Every day, construction workers encounter significant hazards.
-Despite state and federally mandated safety rules, accidents frequently cause serious injury and death.
+Despite state and federally mandated-safety rules, accidents frequently cause serious injury and death.
+Legal responsibilities of contractors and site owners to maintain a safe job site are crucial to prevent these common accidents.
 The most common causes of construction accidents are:

 - Falls — Whenever a construction worker is required to work at elevated heights, the risk of injury or death increases dramatically.
-Falls on construction sites, whether from a significant height or not, can result in severe personal injuries or death.
-Throughout the United States, falls remain the number one cause of fatalities in the construction industry.
+Whether from a significant height or not, falls on construction sites can result in severe personal injuries or death.
+Falls throughout the United States remain the number one cause of fatalities in the construction industry.
 Falls from ladders or scaffolds are among the leading causes of workplace injury and death, particularly at construction sites.

-- Falling objects — If not properly secured, heavy objects and materials have the propensity to fall onto workers below, causing serious injuries, or even death.
-When improperly set up, maintained, or operated, falling objects can lead to catastrophic injury accidents or death and may permanently affect a worker’s ability to earn a living wage.
+- Falling objects — If not properly secured, heavy objects and materials fall onto workers below, causing serious injuries or death.
+When improperly set up, maintained, or operated, falling objects can lead to catastrophic injury, accidents, or death and may permanently affect a worker’s ability to earn a living wage.

-- Shock and electrocution — Workplace electrocutions represent a very real and often deadly risk.
-According to the National Institute for Occupational Safety and Health, workplace electrocutions cause over four-hundred fatalities every year.
+- Shock and electrocution — Workplace electrocutions represent a real and often deadly risk.
+According to the National Institute for Occupational Safety and Health, workplace electrocutions cause over four hundred yearly fatalities.

-- Crush injuries — Employers are required to properly train workers for the use of heavy machinery and equipment.
+- Crush injuries — Employers must train workers to use heavy machinery and equipment properly.
 The inherent dangers associated with heavy machinery create a very real risk to construction workers.
 The slightest mishap could result in a construction worker being run over or crushed by heavy equipment with relative ease.

 Other common kinds of construction accidents include: